 Bobbie and Claude attended Myers Park United Methodist Church for over 50 years, where they were a part of the Wesley Sunday School Class.
 He was most passionate about sharing the Word of God through Gideons International.
 He was always asking others "where do you go to church?", sharing newspaper clippings and magazine articles, and making sure to leave a Bible everywhere he went.

 Bobbie and Claude enjoyed their summers spent at Grandfather Golf and Country Club.
 He played doubles tennis with the same group up into his early nineties which included his brother Jim.

 Always the adventurer, Claude visited all seven continents, some of his most cherished memories are traveling with his wife Bobbie.
-Being a lover of sports, he was fortunate to attend every major sporting event, which included 24 years of attending The Masters with the same four couples.
+Being a lover of sports, he was fortunate to attend every major sporting event, which included 24 years of attending the Masters Golf tournament with the same four couples.

 With much of his family remaining in Charlotte, Claude was always there for his grandchildren like he was for his children.
 Whether it was a football or lacrosse game, dance recital or gymnastics meet.
 He never missed an opportunity to cheer them on.
 "Dan Dad" taught his grandchildren that there is always something to learn from everyone, to leave things better than you found it, to "say your prayers and brush your teeth" but most of all, he taught them to love the Lord.

 In the last decade of his life, Claude's mind slowly faded but his ability to recall scripture and hymns never wavered.
 Up until his last days he was leading his family in prayer and telling them, "let me know if there is anything I can do for you".
 He was a living testament that the Word of the Lord lasts forever.
 For more than 100 years, he upheld the principles of faith and hard work that he developed in his early childhood.